How to Save Money on Your Rental

-Congratulations on reserving your vacation rental!
-You're on the right path to a wonderful vacation!
+Congratulations on reserving your rental home!
+You're on the right path to a terrific vacation!

 During your Stay

-- Remember to be a good next-door neighbor.
-Residents frequently live within earshot.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.
+- Please remember to respect your neighbors.
+Often, nearby residences are filled by permanent locals.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

-- Enjoy your stay!
-Make certain to protect the rental owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would in your own home.
+- Make sure that you protect the owner (and your stuff!) by keeping the home locked up when you are away, just like you would in your own home.

-- As soon as everything is out, perform a walk-through of the property to make sure no property damage occurred in the course of your remain.
-Whenever you can, do this walk-out review with the property owner present.
-If the property manager is not available, make sure you take photos of the property to record its condition.
+- Please make sure to walk through the rental home one final time and look for damage.
+If possible, do this walk-out review with the property owner present.
+If the property manager is not available, be sure to take photos of the property to record its condition.

 - How was your getaway?
 Many rental property sites seek testimonials after your stay .
 Property owners and rental managers will appreciate your favorable ratings.
 If anything was wrong and they didn't fix it in a reasonable manner, or when the rental was not as described, you should make it a point as part of your comments.

 Did everybody have a good time?
 We hope this guide helped you find a fantastic rental unit.
 If the rental was not ideal, and you will better understand how to improve your search next time.